ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ## 5.6 Extended vs Scored Contests vs Chained Contests

 We recommend that your GM chooses one form of **long contest** only, and sticks to it, within a given campaign of *QuestWorlds*.
-If in doubt, use a **scored contests** by default.
+If in doubt, use a **scored contest** by default.

 **Scored contests** have the advantage of speed and simplicity. **Extended contests** have the advantage of each **exchange** allowing both parties to take turns acting, over your GM adjudicating who has the initiative; the bidding system also adds drama. **Chained contests** offer the benefit of grittier exchanges where the **outcomes** of each **round** have impact, as opposed to being 'cosmetic' until the end of the **contest**.